 “Broader adoption of NIPT: Implications for Health Systems”

 In August 2020, ACOG/SMFM issued guidelines recommending cfDNA (NIPT) be offered to all patients regardless of maternal age or baseline risk.
-Join our webinar to learn more.
+Watch our webinar to learn more.

 Recent ACOG guidelines support NIPT for all pregnancies1